T Bone’s rules of dilettante game design, Part I

 3) Unofficial is fine: Don’t be discouraged by “non-official” status.
 It doesn’t matter.
 Your home-brew may be just as good as the official stuff — in fact, commercial games (GURPS too!) are chock-packed with additions that, once upon a time, only existed as someone’s house rule.

-4) Build and then unbuild: Design the system that gives exactly what you want, without concern for overcomplexity.
-Now, what can you take away from it, what can you simplify?
-That may be harder than building only for simple, limited utility, but you’ll often gain interesting insights, or pick up useful tools, in the process.
-And if you ever want to revisit the extra detail that you removed, it’s sitting on the bench, ready to go.
+4) Build and then unbuild: If you’ve got the time and energy, design the system that gives exactly what you want, without worrying that it’s overly complex.
+Now, what can you take away from it?
+What can you simplify?
+Starting with the “complete” system may be harder than designing a smaller system for simple, limited utility only, but you’ll often gain interesting insights, or pick up useful tools, in the process.

-5) Isolate to simulate: A.k.a., separate to evaluate.
-Related to #4, a cardinal rule for working on a simulation: break up factors and look at each one in isolation.
+5) Isolate to simulate: Or separate to evaluate, if you prefer.
+Related to 4), a cardinal rule for working on a simulation: Break up factors and look at each one in isolation.
 As an example, you can’t come up with spiffy physical performance simulations by mentally juggling power, mass, size, and so on in a big undifferentiated bundle.
-Look at what changes in each one alone means for the creature.
+Look at what changes in each one alone means for a creature.
 If you do that well, simply putting the individual pieces back together will yield a simu-riffic result.

-6) Watch those assumptions: Related to #4 and #5, watch out for needless assumptions.
+6) Watch those assumptions: Related to 4) and 5), watch out for needless assumptions.
 Is it necessary to assume human PCs, or standard gravity, or certain skills, etc.?
-An example: I’ve pointed out online that GURPS’ defense rules hands fighters a supernatural ability to predict whether an attack will hit or not, and then base defense decisions on that.
+An example: I’ve pointed out that GURPS‘ defense rules hands fighters a supernatural ability to predict whether an attack will hit or not, and then base defense decisions on that.
 To which some have replied, “Yes, but it makes sense that a skilled fighter can do that”.
-Maybe so – but the rule makes no distinction for skill; it awards the same uncanny ability to the never-been-in-a-fight pacifist.
-Why should a rule assume that all combatants are hardened veterans?
+Maybe so – but the game makes no distinction for skill; it awards the same uncanny ability to a battle-scarred soldier and a zero-experience peacenik alike.
+A rule that assumes all combatants are hardened veterans is the sort of thing I want to get away from where possible.

-(This one speaks to a personal fave: universal rules that work pretty much anywhere without patches.
+(This item speaks to a personal like: universal rules that work pretty much anywhere, without patches.
 You set off after those by first jettisoning assumptions about where or to whom the rules will apply.)

 8) Playability, not perfection: Do no more design and tweaking than you need or want!
 Go for playability – whatever that means for you.
 When explaining imperfections in rules, remember that “because I say so” is an OK answer!
 As are “I don’t have time”, “I don’t think it’s important”, and “I don’t know how to do it”.
 Don’t feel every rule must be an unassailable gem of logic and realism.

-Returning to the above GURPS defense example, I’ve seen every tortured defense possible of its realism – all wildly unsuccessful.
+Returning to the above GURPS example about questionable defense knowledge (e.g., “Those bullets are going to miss me; I don’t need to duck”), I’ve seen every tortured defense possible of its realism – all wildly unsuccessful, IMO.
 Forget the convoluted explanations; if someone points out problems with a rule but you still like the way it plays, just say, “My group doesn’t have a problem with it; we’re happy and will stick to it”.
 That’s all the reason you ever need to keep any rule!

 9) Offer options: Tearing things apart and designing for detail will often leave you looking at a handful of decent ways to achieve your ends, each offering its own mix of complexity and detail.
 That’s good for one big reason: different gamers want different things, and have wildly different ideas of what’s “playable”.
 So if you’re designing for others, don’t throw out all options but your favorite; include options that others may prefer.